jprochazka/adsb-receiver/README.md

 * A more uniform website site layout that can be easily navigated.
 * Web accessible dump1090 and system performance graphs.
 * Easy access to live dump1090 and dump978 maps.
-* A blog which can be used to share your plane tracking experiences with others.
+* A blog which can be used to share your aircraft tracking experiences with others.
 * Visitors can be informed when specific flights are being tracked.
 * Administrators can be informed via email when specific flights are being tracked.
 * Easily customize the look of your portal using the custom template system.

 When setting up the portal you will have to choose between a lite or advanced installation.
-Advanced features adds flight logging and plotting and should only be chosen on devices running a more sturdy data storage solution.
+Advanced features add flight logging and plotting and should only be chosen on devices running a sturdy data storage solution.

 *It is highly recommended that anyone using a SD card as they storage medium not attempt to use the advanced features.*